Lbw080526/RegCalReliab/README.md

 ## Documentation and Examples

-For detailed examples and usage of the GCFPCA package, please refer to the vignette available on the [pkgdown website](https://lbw080526.github.io/RegCalReliab/articles/regcal_example.html).
+For detailed examples and usage of the RegCalReliab package, please refer to the vignette available on the [pkgdown website](https://lbw080526.github.io/RegCalReliab/articles/regcal_example.html).